CaptainCrowbar/prion-lib/rs-core/random.md

 functions are called, which require the corresponding functions on the underlying distribution.

-The `UniqueDistribution` object contains a reference to the underlying distribution, which is expected to remain valid.
-Behaviour is undefined if the underlying distribution is destroyed while a `UniqueDistribution` object still has a reference to it, or if `UniqueDistribution::operator()` is called when the cache already contains every possible value of the result type.
+The `UniqueGenerator` object contains a reference to the underlying distribution, which is expected to remain valid.
+Behaviour is undefined if the underlying distribution is destroyed while a `UniqueGenerator` object still has a reference to it, or if `UniqueGenerator::operator()` is called when the cache already contains every possible value of the result type.

 ## Other random algorithms ##